usnistgov/pyPRISM/docs/faq.rst

 How do I set up my specific system?
 -----------------------------------
-Please make sure you have looked at ALL case studies in the `tutorial
-<https://github.com/usnistgov/pyPRISM_tutorial>`_ and at least skimmed
+Please make sure you have looked at ALL case studies in the :ref:`tutorial` and at least skimmed this documentation.
-the documentation.
 We have attempted to provide a number of different examples and use-cases.
 If you think there is a deficiency in the documentation or tutorial, please file a bug report or submit a question via the `Issues <https://github.com/usnistgov/pyPRISM/issues>`_ interface.